-Introduction
+1. Introduction

-Broadland District Council, Norwich City Council and South Norfolk Council are committed to carrying out Diversity Impact Assessments as a means of integrating diversity objectives within the mainstream activities of the three councils.

-The Joint Core Strategy sets the spatial planning framework to deliver regeneration, development and growth within the three districts.
+- 1.1 Broadland District Council, Norwich City Council and South Norfolk Council are committed to carrying out Diversity Impact Assessments as a means of integrating diversity objectives within the mainstream activities of the three Councils. - 1.2 The Joint Core Strategy (JCS) sets the spatial planning framework to deliver regeneration, development and growth within the three districts.
+The JCS Submission Content forms part of this overall strategy.
 It will deliver the spatial elements of the Sustainable Community Strategies for the three districts.
-The overarching aim of the strategy is to build sustainable communities with the key elements including:

-- the opportunity to play an active part in community life and be involved in decision making - healthier and safer places and a high quality environment - access to suitable housing, jobs, facilities and services - opportunities for people to learn at all stages of life - the right transport infrastructure so people can travel using varied forms of transport

-An initial assessment has been carried out to identify any potential impacts that the Joint Core Strategy may have across the six strands of the diversity agenda.
+The overarching aim of the strategy as a whole is to build sustainable communities with the key elements including: - The opportunity to play an active part in community life and be involved in decision making - Healthier and safer places and a high quality environment - Access to suitable housing, jobs, facilities and services - Opportunities for people to learn at all stages of life - The right transport infrastructure so people can travel using varied forms of transport - 1.3 An initial assessment was carried out in relation to the original submission of the JCS to identify any potential impacts that there may be in regards to the six strands of the diversity agenda that were relevant at the time.
+This has now been updated to consider the additional three strands which have since been defined

-Test of Relevance
+2. Test of Relevance

-The first step of the Diversity Impact Assessment is to provide an indication on whether the function has a 'high', 'medium' or 'low' impact against the diversity criteria.
+- 2.1 The first step of the Diversity Impact Assessment is to provide an indication on whether the function has a 'high', 'medium' or 'low' impact again the diversity criteria.
 This is called the test of relevance.
-Appendix A contains the full results of the test of relevance.

-In summary the findings suggest that the plan may have a high relevance on race and a medium relevance on age.
-With regards to race, this is due to the Joint Core Strategy (JCS) providing for permanent and transit Gypsy and Traveller sites that will reduce the potential issues associated with unauthorised sites and may tackle a number of disadvantages faced by these communities, particularly relating to low educational achievements and poor health.
+Appendix A contains the full results of the test of relevance. - 2.2 In summary, the findings remain consistent with the original assessment and suggest that the plan may have a high relevance on race and a medium relevance on age. - 2.3 With regards to race, this is due to the strategy providing for permanent and transit Gypsy and Traveller sites that will reduce the potential issues associated with unauthorised sites and may tackle a number of disadvantages faced by these communities, particularly relating to low educational achievements and poor health.
 It will also assist community cohesion by providing properly serviced sites that will not give rise to issues raised by settled community which are generally associated with unauthorised sites.
 However it has been identified that community cohesion may be an issue in locations where new Gypsy and Traveller sites are proposed.
 Opportunities will be sought to foster trust between the settled and travelling community and reduce suspicion and people's negative perception of Gypsy and Travellers which is often a result of issues associated with unauthorised sites.
 The Gypsy and Travellers will also be encouraged to use mainstream education and health services which will aid integration particularly among the younger generation.

-In relation to age, the JCS provides for housing of different scales across a range of settlements.
-The housing will be of an appropriate mix of sizes, types and tenures which will be suitable for people of different ages.
+- 2.4 In relation to age, the strategy provides for housing of different scales across a range of settlements.
+The housing will be of appropriate mix of sizes, types and tenures which will be suitable for people of different ages.
 The affordability of housing is of concern to many young people and as such the increased provision of affordable housing will help those in housing need.
-Furthermore an increase in jobs (particularly higher value, knowledge economy jobs) in the area will help retain younger people in the Norfolk area rather than them moving away to seek alternative employment.

-All other strands have a low relevance.
-This is due to the JCS being high level and not designed to contain specific detail.
+Furthermore an increase in jobs (particularly higher value, knowledge economy jobs) in the area will help retain younger people in the Norfolk area rather than them moving away to seek alternative employment. - 2.5 All other strands have a low relevance.
+This is due to the plan being high level and not designed to contain specific detail.

-Screening
+3. Screening